spiral/docs/framework/config.md

 }
 ```

-> Make sure to locate the bootloader after the `AppBootloader` or use `DEPENDENCIES` constant.
+> Make sure to locate the Bootloader after the `AppBootloader` or use `DEPENDENCIES` constant.

 ## Config Lifecycle
-The framework provides security mechanism to make sure that you are not changing config values after the config object
+The framework provides a security mechanism to make sure that you are not changing config values after the config object
 is requested by any of the components (a.k.a. config is frozen).

 To demonstrate it, inject `AppConfig` to `ValueBootloader`: